latest nhpb_banner 1__compressed

 While the Legal Services Corporation, partner non-profit organizations as well as attorneys offer support and provide a wide range of free legal advice to clients, here are some more common items that people need help with.
 Free consultations can found near you for some or all of the following topics.
 They include the following.

-• Veterans and active military members can get free legal services.
+Veterans and free legal consultations for active military members can get free legal services.
 Advice is provided to current members of the armed forces, veterans, and also to their immediate family members.
 A wide range of issues can be addressed by Legal Services Corporation sponsored attorneys.
 Some examples include assistance in applying for the VA benefits they are entitled too, housing matters, filing for disability claims, and much more.

 Find a free lawyer or get legal advice for free near you